Niche Market Definition for Business

 Think of the group of consumers interested in purchasing cleaning services, for instance.
 Instead of offering general cleaning services, a business might establish a niche market by targeting the portion of this market interested in blind cleaning services.
 Another business might occupy its own niche in this market by specializing in using only environmentally friendly cleaning products.
 Markets of any discernible size contain multiple subsets of potential markets - although not all of the possible niche markets will be worth targeting from a business point of view.

-Why should you bother to establish a niche market?
-Because of the great advantage of being alone there; other small businesses may not be aware of your particular niche market, and large businesses won't want to bother with it.
+- Reduced competition - other small businesses may not be aware of your particular niche market, and large businesses won't want to bother with it.
 (Be aware that this is usually not a long-term condition; once one business has established a profitable niche, others are normally quick to move in and if it's profitable enough bigger businesses will take notice.)

 The trick to capitalizing on a niche market is to find or develop a market niche that has customers who are accessible, that is growing fast enough, and that is not owned by one established vendor already.
 See How to Find and Master a Niche Market for more information.